Logmanager documentation

 • Contains general conditions.

-• E.g. if the message begins with {” chars, forward the message to the JSON parser.
+• E.g. if the message begins with the {” characters, forward the message to the JSON parser.

 Adding a Classification

-If you need to add a new classification, click on the green plus icon in the main table in the upper right corner.
+If you need to add a new classification, click the green plus icon in the main table in the upper right corner.

 Adding a classification